Ayat-Genawy/Project/Process Creation And Signal Handling.md

 ##### Case 3: Invalid Input
 Input: Non-integer (e.g., abc)
 Expected Behavior: the program will run and the variable will equal zero

+## Code 2

+### Design Overview
+This program examines two attributes of processes—signal dispositions and alarm timers—to determine if they are inherited by a child process created using fork().
+### Key Features
+1. Signal Dispositions:
+○	A custom signal handler is set up for SIGUSR1 using the signal() function.
+This allows the process to handle SIGUSR1 with a user-defined behavior.
+○	The child process checks if it inherits this signal handler or if the signal disposition is reset.
+2. Alarm Timers:
+○	An alarm is set in the parent process using the alarm() function, which schedules a SIGALRM signal after a specified time.
+○	The child process verifies whether it inherits the alarm timer or if it is reset.
+### Execution Flow
+1. The parent process sets up a custom signal handler for SIGUSR1 and an alarm for 5 seconds.
+2. The fork() system call creates a child process:
+○	Child Process:
+■	Checks if the SIGUSR1 signal handler is inherited.
+■	Retrieves the remaining time on the alarm timer.
+○	Parent Process:
+■	Waits for the child process to complete and continues execution.

+### Complete Specification
+#### Signal Dispositions
+The program demonstrates whether the custom signal handler for SIGUSR1 is inherited by the child process.
+This is verified using the signal() function in the child.
+#### Alarm Timers
+The program tests if the child process inherits the alarm timer set by the parent.
+The alarm(0) function cancels any active alarm and retrieves the remaining time in the child process to verify this.
+#### Ambiguities Addressed
+1. Signal Inheritance:
+○	Signal handlers are inherited unless explicitly reset to default or ignored.
+2. Alarm Timer:
+○	The alarm() timer is not shared between parent and child.
+The child does not inherit the parent’s timer.

+### Known Bugs or Problems
+1. Signal Handling Validation:
+○	The program only checks SIGUSR1.
+Other signals may have different inheritance behavior, which is not tested here.
+2. Alarm Timer Validation:
+○	The program does not handle cases where the fork() call delays due to system load, which could reduce the accuracy of the remaining alarm time.

+### Test Cases and Expected Outputs
+#### Case 1: Signal Disposition
+##### Expected Output:
+Parent process PID: [ParentPID]
+Child process PID: [ChildPID]
+Child process inherited custom signal handler for SIGUSR1 Child process alarm timer: 0 seconds remaining
+Parent process continues

+#### Case 2: Alarm Timer
+If the child inherits the alarm timer (unexpected behavior, as per POSIX standards): Expected Output:
+Child process alarm timer: 4 seconds remaining

+#### Case 3: Fork Failure
+If fork() fails: Expected Output: fork failed: [Error Message]

+#### Case 4: Ignored Signal
+If SIGUSR1 is set to SIG_IGN instead of a custom handler: Expected Output:
+Child process inherited SIGUSR1 as ignored

+## Code 3

+### Design Overview
+This program investigates whether signal dispositions and alarm timers are inherited by a child process created using fork().
+The key focus is on observing which process receives the SIGALRM signal when the alarm expires and whether the signal handler is inherited by the child.
+### Key Features
+1. Signal Dispositions:
+○	The program sets up a custom signal handler for SIGALRM using the sigaction() function.
+○	The child process checks if it inherits the signal handler by examining the sa_handler field.
+2. Alarm Timers:
+○	The parent sets an alarm for 2 seconds using the alarm() function.
+○	Both the parent and child processes run loops to observe which process receives the SIGALRM signal.
+### Execution Flow
+1. The parent process sets up a custom signal handler for SIGALRM and starts a 2-second alarm timer.
+2. The fork() system call creates a child process:
+○	Child Process:
+■	Fetches the SIGALRM disposition using sigaction() and determines whether it has inherited the signal handler.
+○	Both Processes:
+■	Enter a loop to print their PID and wait for SIGALRM to trigger the signal handler.

+### Complete Specification
+#### Signal Dispositions
+The custom SIGALRM handler is defined and set in the parent process.
+The child process uses sigaction() to determine if the SIGALRM disposition is inherited.
+According to POSIX standards:
+●	Signal dispositions, except those set to SIG_IGN or SIG_DFL, are inherited.
+#### Alarm Timers
+The program checks whether the child process inherits the alarm timer.
+As per POSIX standards:
+●	Alarm timers are not shared between parent and child.
+The timer is reset in the child process after fork().
+#### Ambiguities Addressed
+1. Signal Handler Behavior:
+○	The program verifies if the child inherits the parent’s signal handler using sa_handler.
+2. Alarm Behavior:
+○	The program demonstrates that only one process receives the SIGALRM signal based on timer inheritance behavior.

+### Known Bugs or Problems
+1. Signal Handling Validation:
+○	The program only checks SIGALRM.
+Behavior for other signals is not validated.
+2. Timer Precision:
+○	If the parent process executes slowly or the system is under load, the alarm may expire before the loop begins, potentially causing inconsistent results.

+### Test Cases and Expected Outputs
+#### Case 1: Signal Disposition
+##### Expected Output:

+Child inherits signal disposition
+Process [ParentPID] is running
+Process [ChildPID] is running
+...
+Received signal 14 in process [ParentPID]

+●	The SIGALRM handler triggers in the parent because the child does not inherit the alarm timer.

+### Case 2: Alarm Timer
+If the alarm timer is unexpectedly shared (non-POSIX behavior): Expected Output:
+Received signal 14 in process [ChildPID]

+### Case 3: Fork Failure
+If fork() fails: Expected Output:
+fork: [Error Message]